aydinyanik/clarisse_survival_kit/README.md

 The kit provides the following scripts:
 ### Import Asset
   - Import a Megascans asset.
 Meshes will automatically have their materials assigned when imported as .obj.
 Alembic(.abc) files will be imported as references.
-3D assets such as  3d models, plants & atlases and will also have a shading rule created for them.
+3D assets such as  3d models, plants & atlases will also have a shading rule created for them.
   - Import generic textures such as Substance.
 You can specify which textures should be interpreted as sRGB if needed.
 Custom rules can be added/modified in the settings.py file.

 ### Mix Surface